dmpop/geofix/README.md

 ## Installation

 Copy the *geofix.py* script to the *sl4a/scripts* directory on the Android device.
+In case you use QPython, copy the *geofix-qpython.py* script to the *com.hipipal.qpyplus/scripts* directory

 ## Usage

-Open the SL4A app, and run the *geofix.py* script.
+Open the SL4A (or QPython) app, and run the *geofix.py* script.
 For faster access, add the script to the homescreen.
 By default, all data is saved in the *Geofix* directory on the internal storage.
 You can change the destination directory by modifying the default *geofix_dir* path in the script.

 ## Geofix Web Installation